To our English-speaking readers

 Founded in 1974 under the name "Association des cordes de la Rive-Sud / South Shore String Association", the Association des orchestres de jeunes de la Montérégie (AOJM) is a not-for-profit corporation and a charitable organization, administered by volunteer parents.

 Since its creation, AOJM has made it possible for a large number of young musicians from the Montérégie region to learn orchestral music.
-Year after year, some 140 youth participate in one of AOJM's three levels of orchestras.
+Year after year, more than 125 youth participate in one of AOJM's three levels of orchestras.
 L'Ensemble Prélude has 25 young beginning musicians who are being exposed to orchestra playing for the first time.
 With approximately 40 string musicians aged from 8 to 15, l'Orchestre à cordes junior de la Montérégie gives at least two performances each year, which consistently impress the audience by their quality.
-L'Orchestre symphonique des jeunes de la Montérégie (full symphony) for its part has 75 musicians aged from 14 to 25 and it is the only youth symphony orchestra on the South Shore of Montréal.
+L'Orchestre symphonique des jeunes de la Montérégie (full symphony) for its part has 65 musicians aged from 14 to 25 and it is the only youth symphony orchestra on the South Shore of Montréal.
 It presents several concerts in the Montérégie region and in Montreal each season and regularly tours in foreign countries (France, 2000 - USA, 2004 - Austria and Czeck Republic, 2008 - Italy, 2011).

 AOJM works with various musical organizations in the region.
 The symphony accompanied the winners of the "Montérégie en musique" contest for a number of years.
 It has also joined with choirs such as the Choeur de la Montagne in St-Hilaire and the Pratt & Whitney Canada choir.
 The symphony is regularly invited to perform with the Orchestre symphonique de Longueuil (OSDL, formerly the Orchestre symphonique de la Montérégie), a professional symphonic orchestra, in joint concerts, and was featured in one of the OSDL's regular season concerts in 2003-2004 and again in 2008-2009.
 The symphony has also participated in a number of important events, such as the Métrostar Gala, the St-Jean-Baptiste Celebrations, the Millennium Celebrations in Montréal.